 - there is no chance of an event occurrence (probability function is undefined for zero events).

-Additionally, the Poisson distribution must be augmented when we deal with events for which the value of zero cannot occur (e.g., once a patient is hospitalized, he or she never leaves a clinic after zero days).
-This problem may be alleviated by using the so-called trimmed distributions, such as the zero-truncated Poisson distribution, which use only a set of positive integers.
+Additionally, the Poisson distribution must be augmented when we deal with events for which the value of zero cannot occur (e.g., once a patient is hospitalized, they never leave a clinic after zero days).
+This problem may be alleviated using the so-called trimmed distributions, such as the zero-truncated Poisson distribution, which use only a set of positive integers.